preespp/Pree-Boston-University-Projects/Boston University EK130 project/README.md

   Introduction to Programming and Data Science with Python for Engineers.
   This project is about connectfour game played on console/Terminal without any GUI, mainly aiming to create its algorithm.

+- Connectfour_GUI_Pree_S.py is the file for my project in ENGEK130 course at Boston University, Introduction to Programming and Data Science with Python for Engineers.
+  This project is about connectfour game with GUI using pygame library to create the separate window for playing game exclusively.